dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/Revoke.md

 schema-Name
 {: .paramName}

-The name of the schemafor which you are revoking access.
+The name of the schema for which you are revoking access.
 {: .paramDefnFirst}

 grantees